 - Medical and Health Services Manager

-If you already know you want to pursue a career in accounting or are hoping to advance in your current organization, an online program that offers an accelerated track that provides a quicker path to receiving both your bachelor’s and master’s degrees might be appealing.
+If you already know you want to pursue a career in accounting or are hoping to advance in your current organization, an online program that offers an accelerated degree track that provides a quicker path to receiving both your bachelor’s and master’s degrees might be appealing.

 A bachelor's in forensic accounting and fraud examination allows you to focus on developing the skills necessary to investigate identify and investigate fraud, introducing you to common schemes and scams, and providing a foundation of the legal aspects of fraud investigation.
-In 2013, CNN Money ranked forensic accountant as no. 24 on its list of top jobs with the best growth potential and pay rates, as well as the highest work satisfaction.

 The Bottom Line

-Online business programs provide the flexibility for adult learners to continue their course of study in the time that’s right for them.
+Online business school programs provide the flexibility for adult learners to continue their course of study in the time that’s right for them.